yadonoya/Tokyo-Craft-Beer-Bar-API/README.md

 ### What is this?

 Howdy!
-Tokyo-Craft-Beer-Bar-API is an API that was built to help you find a new local craft beer bar near you!
+Tokyo-Craft-Beer-Bar-API is an API that was built to help find a new local craft beer bar near you!
 With Japan being relatively new to the craft beer scene, finding a local place to hang out can be quite the challenge if you don't know where to look!